Ryheff24/Massdiscordunban/README.md

 # Mass Discord Unban bot
-Used to mass unban discord users.
+Used to mass unban discord users in the case of a mass discord ban spam bot or just a mass discord unban.

 # Installation